Aakarshalam/Implementation-on-Zedboard/README.md

 - exp_neg_with_ip contains the HW code, Zynq7_series contains the SW code in the helloworld.c file.
 - Includes **simulation testbenches** wherever applicable

-# Step-by-step Process for PS-PL
+# Detailed steps for PS-PL interface
 [To be added]

 Have a great read and happy hacking!